-1. Insert the Kalypso Software CD into the PC's CD-ROM drive and accept the license agreement.

-- 2. Select the Menu on PC check box and click on Install. - 3.
+- 1. Insert the Kalypso Software CD into the PC's CD-ROM drive and accept the license agreement. - 2.
+Select the Menu on PC check box and click on Install. - 3.
 When you finish the installation the Kalypso Menu application icon will appear on the desktop.

 - 1. Run the Kalypso Menu application, by double clicking on its icon. - 2.
-Click on the Eng Setup, System, Config, to display hardware IP address fields. - 3.
-Click on the Hardware Frame IP data pad and enter the IP address of the Kalypso frame you wish to control. - 4.
-If your system is equipped with the Still Store option you must also enter its IP address in the SStore IP address field. - 5.
+Go to Eng Setup, System, Suite Def and enter in the Frame pane the IP address of the Video Processor frame this PC will communicate with.
+If the Still Store option is present, also enter the IP address of that Still Store. - 3.
+If you will be using this PC on a Kalypso system operating in Multi-Suite mode, also enter the IP address of the PC itself as a Kalypso Node, enter a Node Name if desired, and specify which Suite and Control Surface for the PC. - 4.
 Exit the Kalypso Menu application and restart it.